-- Domestic and Intimate Partner Violence Awareness Month- In the month of October, GCU provides information to students, faculty and staff on promoting respectful, non-violent relationships.
-Focus is placed on outlining safe and healthy relationship behaviors, and identifying early warning signs of unsafe coercive behavior. - Halloween Safety In the days leading up to Halloween, information is distributed for student, faculty, and staff regarding personal safety, accident prevention, and general safety precautions. - Stalking Awareness Month- In the month of January, GCU provides information to educate students, faculty, and staff to raise awareness about stalking behaviors.
-Focus is placed on learning the signs of stalking, indicators of healthy and unhealthy relationship dynamics, and resources available on campus and in the community.

-- Valentine's Day- In the days leading up to Valentine's Day, information is distributed which focuses on the aspects of good relationships, mutual respect, boundaries, communication, consent, and personal safety. - Dating and Online Safety Awareness- Throughout the school year, information is distributed to students regarding online safety and harassment, specifically on safety measures that can be taken when using dating apps and meeting another person off a dating app. - Sexual Assault Awareness Month In the month of April, GCU provides information to raise awareness and educate the Grand Canyon University community on how to prevent sexual assault by promoting safety, respect, and equality
+- Safety Awareness Week A week long presentation where the Public Safety Department and outside first responding agencies provide safety awareness information to students, faculty, and staff during the first week of the fall semester.
+Participants are made aware of the above listed, hands on training and can sign up during this event or any time throughout the school year. - Domestic and Intimate Partner Violence Awareness Month In the month of October, GCU provides information to students, faculty and staff on promoting respectful, non-violent relationships.
+Focus is placed on outlining safe and healthy relationship behaviors and identifying early warning signs of unsafe coercive behavior. - Halloween Safety In the days leading up to Halloween, information is distributed for student, faculty, and staff regarding personal safety, accident prevention, and general safety precautions. - Stalking Awareness Month In the month of January, GCU provides information to educate students, faculty, and staff to raise awareness about stalking behaviors.
+Focus is placed on learning the signs of stalking, indicators of healthy and unhealthy relationship dynamics, and resources available on campus and in the community. - Valentine's Day In the days leading up to Valentine's Day, information is distributed which focuses on the aspects of good relationships, mutual respect, consent and personal safety. - Spring Break Safety Week In the days leading up to Spring Break, students receive information on ways to make safe choices while on break. - Sexual Assault Awareness Month In the month of April, GCU provides information to raise awareness and educate the Grand Canyon University community on how to prevent sexual assault by promoting safety, respect, and equality.